invividl/recipes-ratings-analysis/README.md

 ### Bivariate Analysis

-We plotted minutes against the rating to see if there were any interesting insights, as intuition leads us to believe that some people may prefer shorter and easier recipes to longer and harder ones.
+We plotted `minutes` against `rating` to see if there were any interesting insights, as intuition leads us to believe that some people may prefer shorter and easier recipes to longer and harder ones.
 However, the graphs show us that there is minimal difference between how long the recipes take and the average ratings they end up receiving, which will be interesting to see if this feature plays a good role in predicting in the final model.
 There is some slight variation, but since fives were such a huge part of the dataset, it might make sense that most averages are high.

 <iframe
   src="assets/rating-min-box.html"